flhofer/docker_tutorial/#1_Container/README.md

 docker pull ubuntu:latest
 ```

-This loads an Ubuntu image from the default registry (hub.docker.com).
+This loads an Ubuntu image from the default container registry (hub.docker.com).
 The text after the colon defines the version, or *tag* of the image. `latest` stands for the newest release that is *safe* to use.
 If `:latest` is omitted, it is chosen by default.

 :grey_question: Which other releases are there?
 Name some tags

-:information_source: Hint\: you might want to check the [hub](hub.docker.com)
+:information_source: Hint\: you might want to check the [hub](https://hub.docker.com)

 If you lookup the entries of the hub, you can see two main groups, official and user/comunity maintained.
 The name tells the whole story.
 So we have now the `latest`, which seems not the actual latest, but more the *stable*.
-Indeed, its the actual LTS (long term support) version
+Indeed, its the actual LTS (long term support) version, thus the safest for production code.
+For development and new features you might want to use the *:rolling* version.

 If you try the pull command again with an other tag, the download will start again.
-Typing `docker images` we now get the list of available images.
+Typing `docker images` we now get the list of available images. (example with `:rolling`)

 ```sh
 florian@helius:~/Public/Projects/docker_tutorial/#1_Container$ sudo docker images